Sarah Merion

 Available now · full-time, fractional, advisory

-I'm a strategist who designs and architects products, operating systems, and AI infrastructure that open new revenue streams and turn ambitious visions into operational realities.
+I design and build the products, systems, and AI infrastructure that turn ambitious visions into new revenue.

 Currently leading product innovation at Pacific Community Ventures, which acquired my firm Radiant Data in 2025.